-At some point or another, you will be passed over for a raise or promotion.
-The goal is to actually start strategizing about your future BEFORE this unfortunate event occurs.
+There will likely come a day in your career when you start to wonder if it’s time to move on from your job to something new.
+For example, at some point or another, you could be passed over for a raise or promotion.
+Hopefully, you’ll set a goal to actually start strategizing about your future BEFORE an unfortunate event occurs.

 Before each sit down, I made sure my performance to date was solid.
 I included a short five-to-eight page powerpoint presentation to demonstrate the progress of the business under my leadership.
 The goal was to make it easy for them to pay and promote me, and it worked.
 By 27 I was promoted to VP and then to Director by 31 where I stayed for three years until I left to focus on writing.

 Disclosure: Financial Samurai has partnered with CardRatings for our coverage of credit card products.
 Financial Samurai and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Realizing It’s Time To Move On From Your Job

 Towards the end of my career I knew that I would never reach Managing Director.

 I would have needed to relocate to Hong Kong or New York, and then prove myself for another three years before getting the nod.

 My manager was at least five years older than me based in NY and wasn’t even an MD.
 How the heck was I ever going to get ahead?
 I wasn’t.
 Once we realize our limitations, we must be happy with what we have or do something.
 I always like taking action, so I negotiated a severance.

 Five Signs That You Should Move On From Your Job